About Honestly Modern

 Learn more about her professional work on LinkedIn, enjoy dollops of her education and family life on Instagram, and hear from Jen on some of the many podcasts on which she’s been a guest.

-Jess Purcell, Director of Science
+Jess Purcell, Science Advisor

 Jess Purcell, the founder of Thoughtfully Sustainable and co-founder of Raising Global Kidizens, is a biologist and science educator who is dedicated to making the science of sustainability accessible to all learners.
 She creates sustainability science lessons and hosts workshops and webinars for students of all ages to understand the science behind sustainable living practices and foster critical thinking skills.
 She’s also a regular guest on podcasts about a variety of topics related to science and sustainability.